The Northern Forest Canoe Trail is seeking a Field Coordinator for the summer 2022 season.

 - Experience leading and instructing others in a field setting

 - Experience working with volunteers

 - Chainsaw certification

 - College degree in applicable field

 Note: this is a roving, field-based position.
 The crew camps at rotating project sites.
-To accommodate volunteers and our waterway work trips, the crew typically works a Wednesday-Sunday schedule.
-During days off, the crew typically explores the unique recreational opportunities the region offers or returns to a simple home base in Waitsfield, Vermont.
+To accommodate volunteers, the crew typically works a Wednesday-Sunday schedule.
+During days off, the crew either explores the unique recreational opportunities the region offers or returns to our base camp in Waitsfield.

 How To Apply